NiLuJe/NanoClock/README.md

 NOTE: Most settings are compatible with their MiniClock counterparts, but the file itself has changed format, so do double-check things manually.
 Changes to the config file should be picked up immediately.

 NOTE: On Mk.
-8 (e.g., the Elipsa), you'll have to reboot the device one more time for the clock to show up!
+8 (e.g., the Elipsa & Sage), you'll have to reboot the device one more time for the clock to show up!

 ## Uninstallation